gianlucaborello/aws-ssh-config/README.md

   --keydir KEYDIR       Location of private keys --no-identities-only  Do not include IdentitiesOnly=yes in ssh config; may
-                        cause connection refused if using ssh-agent --prefix PREFIX       Specify a prefix to prepend to all host names --private             Use private IP addresses (public are used by default) --profile PROFILE     Specify AWS credential profile to use --region              Append the region name at the end of the concatenation --ssh-key-name        Override the ssh key to use --strict-hostkey-checking
+                        cause connection refused if using ssh-agent --postfix POSTFIX     Specify a postfix to append to all host names --prefix PREFIX       Specify a prefix to prepend to all host names --private             Use private IP addresses (public are used by default) --profile PROFILE     Specify AWS credential profile to use --proxy PROXY         Specify a bastion host for ProxyCommand --region              Append the region name at the end of the concatenation --ssh-key-name SSH_KEY_NAME
+                        Override the ssh key to use --strict-hostkey-checking
                         Do not include StrictHostKeyChecking=no in ssh config --tags TAGS           A comma-separated list of tag names to be considered